Hurricane Fifi–Orlene: Elsewhere in Central America

 Officials in Belize and Guatemala rushed to complete emergency precautions for the approaching hurricane.
 Much of Central America north of Nicaragua was impacted by the hurricane.
 Rainfall reaching 4 in affected areas as far north as Campeche, Mexico.
 At Chinandega, Nicaragua, rainfall from the storm amounted to 14.5 in over a four-day period.
 The heavy precipitation led to significant flooding across the country as dozens of rivers exceeded their banks; hundreds were left homeless.
 The communities of La Conquista, Dulce Nombre, San Gregorio and San Vicente were isolated by flood waters after roads leading to them were washed away.
 In Chiquito, Izapa and Tamarindo, more than ten homes were destroyed and 50 people left homeless due to the storm.
 After the Río Coco overflowed its banks in Jinotega, 120 homes were destroyed, leaving 113 families homeless.
 Numerous other communities sustained similar damage throughout the country, especially near the Honduras border.
 Hundreds of people in the town of Wiwili clung to treetops and roofs along the Coco River.

 Although the storm made landfall in Belize, the country suffered considerably less damage than in nearby Honduras.
 However, winds up to 109 mph were recorded.
 The combination of winds and torrential rains damaged or destroyed hundreds of homes in Belize.
 Waves along the coast reached 12 ft above normal.
 Although torrential rains exceeding 24 in fell in nearby Honduras, only 6 in fell in the country.
 The country's $800,000 banana crop was completely destroyed by the storm.
 Despite the severity of the damage, there were no reports of fatalities in Belize.
 In Guatemala, the weakened storm brought extreme rainfall that caused extensive flash flooding.
 Numerous bridges, roads and homes were washed away or destroyed.
 At least 200 people were killed, making Fifi the deadliest in the country in nearly 20 years.
 In El Salvador, the outer bands of Fifi produced flooding rains that killed at least ten people.

 Mexico and Arizona

 As Fifi tracked over Central America, the outer fringes of the storm produced 4 in of rainfall as far north as Campeche.
 Mexico sustained little or no damage from Hurricane Fifi.
 Once re-designated as Hurricane Orlene, however, the storm impacted the Pacific coast of Mexico as a Category 2 hurricane.
 There were no reports of casualties or major damage.
 In Acapulco, reports indicated that 11 in of rain fell within a six-hour span.
 Remnant moisture from the hurricane brought minor rainfall to portions of Arizona.

 Aftermath

-Following the severe damage and unprecedented loss of life caused by Hurricane Fifi, its name was retired at the end of the 1974 season.
-As such, the name was removed from the rotating lists of names used in the Atlantic hurricane basin.
-However, Fifi was not replaced by any particular name due to a change in the Atlantic hurricane naming scheme in 1979.